sanathNU/TechnicaInsania/_posts/2026-05-15-The-Pleasures-of-RL.md

 I picked up the [Hugging Face RL course](https://huggingface.co/learn/deep-rl-course/en/unit0/introduction) and started working through it.
 Hands-on, fast, got me implementing things quickly.

-LunarLander was the moment.
+[LunarLander](https://gymnasium.farama.org/environments/box2d/lunar_lander/) was the moment.
 I'd seen impressive demos before, MuJoCo Humanoid, Cheetah, the usual.
 But LunarLander was where I actually understood what was happening and where it broke.
 Watching an agent figure out boosters from nothing, on my laptop, in a few hours?
 That was wild.
 If someone deeply into RL research did this course, they'd probably be more scientific about it, tweaking equations, probing failure modes, trying to understand exactly why things break.
 I was just here for the paradigm shift.

 ![](/assets/gifs/lunarlander.gif)
 _at least the parking was done right!_

-The thing that stuck with me was the reproducibility.
-Most ideas in CS feel abstract to me, plucked right out of Plato's world.
-You learn them, you accept them, you move on.
-But here I could tweak something, rerun it, and observe the difference.
-Something plucked from math-land behaving like a real experiment.
-That was new.
+The thing that really got me was the reproducibility.
+A lot of CS ideas, at least to me, live in this weird Platonic realm.
+You learn some theorem, some algorithm, nod along, maybe prove a thing, and move on with life.
+But here?
+I could tweak something, rerun it, and actually see behavior change.
+Some object pulled straight out of math-land suddenly behaving like an experiment.
+That felt… strangely real.

 At this point, it felt neat.
 Like walking into a well laid-out gold lair.
 Everything seemed well-defined, scientific in nature, and awesomely reproducible.